 Though I enjoy some hikes and love to hike down (I am not so much of a person who enjoys hiking up), I could not be bothered to hike all day.
 On the other hand, great views from the mountains are one of the things I enjoy the most (=dilemma).

 Luckily, Switzerland offers great options for those who do not want to miss out on these views but cannot hike for long.

-Thus, Switzerland is the perfect place to travel to – during the last few years I have had the chance to get to the top of many mountains, and I loved each of the mountain views,
+Thus, Switzerland is the perfect place to travel to.
+Over the last few years, I have had the chance to get to the top of many mountains, and I loved each of the mountain views,

-Well, while some mountains seem made for hiking, there are others that are made for hiking AND for train/cable car rides.
+While some mountains seem made for hiking, others are made for hiking AND train/cable car rides.
 So here are my top twelve mountain views that do not require any (or hardly any) hiking.

 Though this list is not complete and has not included all of the mountains in Switzerland accessible by cable car, these are my twelve favorite mountain views without having to hike too much.